Fyffe/PHP-Twitter-Clone/README.md

 - hashtags
 - simple profiles

+Aside from PHP it also uses Bootstrap, JQuery and Ajax.

 It probably has alot of bugs since it was my first contact with PHP and MySQL.

 CSS by Kola.